shariq1989/cookbook/content/recipe/braised_short_ribs.md

 #### INSTRUCTIONS

 1. Preheat the oven to 300 degrees.
-2. Generously season the short ribs with salt and pepper.
+2. Generously season the short ribs with salt and pepper on all sides.
 3. Heat oil in a dutch oven and sear the short ribs on all sides until they are golden brown, about 1 minute and a half for each side.
 Remove the meat from the pan and set it aside.
 4. In the same pot, add the carrots, celery, and onion.
 Cook until the onions begin to soften.
 5. Next, add the garlic, tomato paste, Better than Bouillion, and flour.
 Stir to combine, and cook for another 2 minutes.
 6. Stir in the water and the cooking wine.
 Bring the mixture to a boil and then turn off the heat.
 7. Nestle the reserved short ribs into the pan, along with the fresh thyme and butter.
-8. Cover with the lid and cook in the oven for 2 1/2 to 3 hours.
+8. Cover with the lid and cook in the oven for 2 1/2 to 3 hours over medium heat.
 9. Serve with mashed potatoes or a cauliflower mash.
 You will definitely want something to soak up all vegetables and gravy the meat cooks in.

 ### ABOUT THE MEAL